5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 In `Keras`, a `Lambda` layer can be used to applythings like simple arithmetic, or modify something for prototyping as a layer in the model, to save time.
  It's a way to perform arbitrary operations in the middle of a Keras model without having to define a new custom layer.

-Unfortunately, it is compeltely arbitary, supporting all pythonic functionality.
+Unfortunately, it is completely arbitary, supporting all pythonic functionality.

 So we create the `Lambda` layer and call `exec()`: